 Have a feature to register for updates (Email or message)

 At the time of crisis, the last thing an organization requires is the inability to own the message; similarly, it requires demonstrating its commitment to the problem.

 Today’s Internet-driven world moves information, especially the negative or controversial ones, at an extremely fast speed.
 In such a scenario, a dark website can prove to be one of the most critical tools in your toolbox which allows you to successfully manage a crisis.

 A dark website is the best way to present yourself to your new and perturbed users.
-At this point of time, they really don’t care about your latest profit achievements and it is actually the last thing you would like to promote.
+At this point in time, they really don’t care about your latest profit achievements and it is actually the last thing you would like to promote.

-As such, when a bad news or any emergency strikes an organization suddenly, its website is generally the first place the outside world looks up to for information.
-Because of the extreme time pressure involved in the crisis management, there is almost no time to develop a new crisis website from the scratch.
-Instead, a pre-built dark website can be quickly switched on as and when needed in the crisis situation.
+As such, when bad news or any emergency strikes an organization suddenly, its website is generally the first place the outside world looks up to for information.
+Because of the extreme time pressure involved in crisis management, there is almost no time to develop a new crisis website from the scratch.
+Instead, a pre-built dark website can be quickly switched on as and when needed in a crisis situation.